 - End-user adoption problems (“My employees don’t want to change how they do things”)

-Unfortunately, many commercial print providers across Canada and the U.S. also share these preconceived notions about adopting workflow automation in their shops.
+Unfortunately, many print and packaging providers across North America also share these preconceived notions about adopting workflow automation in their shops.
 So, let’s set the record straight.
 Here are our answers to these very legitimate concerns:

 - Significans Automation’s solutions have been deployed successfully in (very) small, medium, and large businesses across North America.
 Furthermore, they’re 100% customizable, which means that print shop owners can choose the software tools that specifically match their production needs and budget – regardless of their size.